How Often Should I Water My Pothos Plant? An Ultimate Guide

 Use A Self-Watering Pot

 A growth area and a water storage area make up a self-watering pot.
-The pot features a lateral aperture or a pipe that enables liquid to be poured into the reservoirs.
-It functions by supplying moisture to your tree by capillary action.
+The pot features a lateral aperture, or pipe, that enables liquid to be poured into the reservoirs.
+It functions by supplying moisture to your tree through capillary action.

-Here are some additional application tips to ensure you don’t overwater or underwater your pothos:
+Here are some additional application tips to ensure you don’t overwater or submerge your Pothos:

 • Maintain uniform soil moisture.